hpssjellis/maker100-curriculum/README.md

 1. **Sense09-image-to-sd-card:**  Put the image from the microcontroller camera onto an sd card module.
 Note: the XIAO-ESP32S3-sense has a micro sd card holder onboard the camera sensee attachment.  [my example](https://github.com/hpssjellis/maker100-eco/blob/main/README.md#a24)
 1. **Sense10-sound-to-sd-card:**  Record a sound and have it placed in a useable format on the sd card. [my example](https://github.com/hpssjellis/maker100-eco/blob/main/README.md#a26)
 1. **Sense11-video-to-sd-card:**   Record a video on your micro sd-card. [my example](https://github.com/hpssjellis/maker100-eco/blob/main/README.md#a25)
-1. **Sense12-Pixy2:** use the amazing Pixy2 to anlyses shaded objects (shades are all colors except black and white) see Charmed labs Pixy video [here](https://www.youtube.com/watch?v=J8sl3nMlYxM)  and then [my Example](https://github.com/hpssjellis/maker100-eco/blob/main/README.md#a27).
+1. **Sense12-Pixy2:** use the amazing Pixy2 with an SPI connection to your microcontroller to anlyses shaded objects (shades are all colors except black and white) see Charmed labs Pixy video [here](https://www.youtube.com/watch?v=J8sl3nMlYxM)  and then [my Example](https://github.com/hpssjellis/maker100-eco/blob/main/README.md#a27).
 1. **Sense13-GPS:** Get a GPS module working.
-If students can just extract the longnitude and latitude that would be very helpful. [my example](https://github.com/hpssjellis/maker100-eco/blob/main/README.md#a29)
+If students can just extract the longnitude and latitude that would be very helpful. [my example](https://github.com/hpssjellis/maker100-eco/blob/main/README.md#a29)                                                                                1. **Sense14-Lidar:**   Connect a lidar to the microcontroller serial monitor, the information will be a mess but proves the lidar works.  [my example](https://github.com/hpssjellis/maker100-eco/blob/main/README.md#a45).
+Better assignment is the lidar-Grayscale-OLED assignment later in the course.

  <br><br><h2 name="ML">Machine Learning</h2><br>
 1. **ML01-sensecraft:** Use a simple way to install machine learning models to your microcontroller such as [sensecraft.seeed.cc](https://sensecraft.seeed.cc/ai/#/model) for the XIAO-ESP32S3-Sense
 1. **ML02-vision:** Use [Edgeimpulse.com](https://edgeimpulse.com/) and your cell phone or another cloud based method to make a vision classification model by taking pictures of pen/pencils labelled "1pen" and things without them labelled "0unknown".
 The numbers are not needed but really help later when things get more complex.
 Test your model also from your cell phone. [my example](https://github.com/hpssjellis/maker100-eco/blob/main/README.md#a02)